yetanotherco/aligned_layer/docs/guides/1_SDK.md

 #### Errors

-- `MissingParameter` if the verification data vector is empty.
+- `MissingRequiredParameter` if the verification data vector is empty.
+- `ProtocolVersionMismatch` if the version of the SDK is lower than the expected one.
+- `UnexpectedBatcherResponse` if the batcher doesn't respond with the expected message.
+- `SerializationError` if there is an error deserializing the message sent from the batcher.
-- `SerdeError` if there is an error serializing the verification data.
+- `WebSocketConnectionError` if there is an error connecting to the batcher.
+- `WebSocketClosedUnexpectedlyError` if the connection with the batcher is closed unexpectedly.
-- `ConnectionError` if there is an error sending the message to the websocket.
+- `EthereumProviderError` if there is an error in the connection with the RPC provider.
+- `HexDecodingError` if there is an error decoding the Aligned service manager contract address.
+- `BatchVerificationTimeout` if there is a timeout waiting for the batch verification.
+- `GenericError` if the error doesn't match any of the previous ones.

 ### verify_proof_onchain